 For three or more colors, white comes second, as in red, white, and blue.

 Comparative and superlative adjectives

-For one-syllable adjectives, adding er makes them comparative.
+With one syllable, adding er makes them comparative adjectives.
 For one-syllable adjectives ending in y, they use ier.

 The same applies to superlative adjectives, except you add est or iest.

-For adjectives of two or more syllables, you use more or less for comparative and most and least for superlative.
+For two or more syllables, you use more or less for comparative and most and least for superlative.